scottnonnenberg/blog/README.md

 Generates `all.json` and `recent.json` into `public/`.
 Also runs as part of every build.
 I generate this file for easier syndication into other sites, like https://scottnonnenberg.com.

+## TODO

+* Update `punycode` dependency when `broken-link-checker` updates to pull in newer version of `bhttp` and `tough-cookie`: https://github.com/stevenvachon/broken-link-checker/issues/34
+* `mocha` v2.3.4 is included because newer versions report errors twice in the browser: update when we can validate this is fixed: https://github.com/mochajs/mocha/issues/2083

 ## License

 The files under `pages/posts` are Copyright 2016, All Rights Reserved.